Most Spartan programs are approved for VA education benefits including:

 Books and Supplies Stipend: The books and supplies stipend is a lump sum payment (each quarter, semester or term attended) paid directly to the student when the school’s enrollment certification is processed.
 The stipend is prorated by the student’s length of service percentage.
 The books and supplies stipend pays $41.67 per credit certified, up to 24 credits for the academic year (08/01/YY-07/31/YY).
 The start date of an enrollment period determines the academic year the enrollment period belongs to.
 The maximum stipend is $1,000 per academic year.

-Yellow Ribbon Program: Spartan College's Tulsa and Inglewood (LA) Campuses participate in the Yellow Ribbon Program to make additional funds available for your technical education program without an additional charge to your GI Bill entitlement.
+Yellow Ribbon Program: All of the Spartan College Campuses participate in the Yellow Ribbon Program to make additional funds available for your technical education program without an additional charge to your GI Bill entitlement.
 The Yellow Ribbon payment is paid directly to the school on behalf of the eligible student when the school's tuition and fees exceed the VA academic year (August 1 - July 31) National Maximum.
 Contact the campus VA Certifying Official listed below for more information.

 Only Veterans entitled to the maximum benefits rate, as determined by service requirements, or their designated transferees may receive this additional funding.
 Active duty Servicemembers and their spouses are not eligible for this program.
 Child transferees of active duty Servicemembers may be eligible if the Servicemember is qualified at the 100 percent rate.

 Other VA Chapter Benefits: